Information on CityGML

-Enjoy presentations about the 3DCityDB and the browser-based 3D geovisualization.
-The presentations were recorded by TU Delft and the viewing link can be found here, where the course materials are also freely available.
+Have a look at presentations about the 3DCityDB and the browser-based 3D geovisualization.
+The presentations were performed in 2016 by Zhihang Yao and Kanishk Chaturvedi and are freely available here, including the course materials.

 Enjoy presentations about CityGML and Urban Information Modeling, the 3D City Database, and the Importer/Exporter as an online lecture, provided by the TU Delft.
 Start the stream here